UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding

-\textbf{Baselines.} For {T2I generation}, we compare Show-o Turbo without CFG to Show-o with CFG across various sampling steps to fully demonstrate the effectiveness of our method.
-We consider a CFG scale of 5 and 10 for Show-o following \cite{xie2024show}.
-For {MMU}, we compare Show-o Turbo with the original Show-o in terms of both inference speed and accuracy, where the speed is measured on a single RTX 4090 GPU.
+\textbf{Baselines.} For {T2I}, we compare UniCMs with typical unified models (e.g., Transfusion~\cite{zhou2024transfusion}, Orthus~\cite{team2024chameleon}, Show-o~\cite{xie2024show}) and some outstanding image generation models (e.g., Emu3-Gen~\cite{wang2024emu3}, SD-XL~\cite{podellsdxl} and SD3~\cite{esser2024scaling}) to demonstrate the effectiveness of our method.
+For {MMU}, besides unified models, we also compare UniCMs with VLMs (e.g., Emu3-Chat~\cite{wang2024emu3}, Qwen-VL~\cite{bai2023qwen}) in terms of both inference speed and accuracy, where the speed is measured on an RTX 4090 GPU.

-\textbf{Quantitative Results.} Table~\ref{tab:merged_method_comparison} displays the results for T2I generation.
-We observe that in 2-8 step sampling, Show-o Turbo comprehensively outperforms Show-o, even without using CFG, particularly at 2 and 4 steps.
-In 16-step sampling, Show-o Turbo is comparable to Show-o on GenEval, HPS, IR, and CS.
-Moreover, the 4-step sampling of Show-o Turbo without CFG outperforms the 8-step sampling of Show-o, and the results of the 2-step Show-o Turbo fall between the 4-step and 8-step Show-o with CFG, highlighting the effectiveness of our method in acceleration.
-Besides, we can observe that Show-o Turbo outperforms Show-o Turbo$^{*}$, demonstrating the efficacy of curriculum learning.
-Additionally, we demonstrate the reliance of Show-o on CFG, and find that CFG can further enhance Show-o Turbo, which is shown in Appendix~\ref{sec:cfg_appendix}.
+\textbf{Quantitative Results.} Table~\ref{tab:combined_comparison_full_with_more_cols_updated} shows the detailed results for T2I generation task.
+We observe that in 2-8 step sampling, UniCMs significantly outperform Emu3-Gen~\cite{wang2024emu3}, SDXL~\cite{podell2023sdxl}, SDXL-Turbo~\cite{sauer2024adversarial}, Hyper-SD3~\cite{ren2024hyper} and Chameleon~\cite{team2024chameleon} on GenEval benchmark, without using CFG.
+Remarkably, UniCMs use approximately ${1}/{8}$ of the inference time of SD3~\cite{esser2024scaling} and outperform both Hyper-SD3~\cite{ren2024hyper} and SDXL-Turbo~\cite{sauer2024adversarial} within similar inference time, highlighting the superior computational efficiency of UniCMs models.
+In the Appendix~\ref{sec:cfg_appendix}, Table~\ref{tab:merged_method_comparison} reports the comprehensive performance of UniCMs and Show-o~\cite{xie2024show} with an equal number of sampling steps, displaying the advantage of UniCMs in low-step generation scenarios.
+Besides, we can observe that UniCMs clearly outperform UniCMs$^{*}$ in Appendix~\ref{sec:cfg_appendix}, Table~\ref{tab:merged_method_comparison}, demonstrating the efficacy of the second training stage.
+Additionally, we demonstrate that CFG can further enhance UniCMs performance for image generation task with 4-16 step sampling in the Appendix~\ref{sec:cfg_appendix}, Table~\ref{tab:CFG}.

-Table~\ref{tab:speed_comparison} shows the performance of Show-o Turbo in MMU tasks.
-We evaluate the text tokens generation speed on NoCaps, witnessing a 1.5x speedup on average.
-Besides, we notice that Show-o Turbo achieves comparable description performance to Show-o on Flickr30K and NoCaps.
-The slight performance drop also implies a trade-off between the performance and acceleration effect on these tasks.
-Performing distillation with more advanced MMU corpora can be a possible remedy to this.
-On the other hand, we find that Show-o Turbo maintains strong performance on question-answering benchmarks POPE, MME, and MMMU which rely on one-token responses.
+Table~\ref{tab:old_speed_comparison_extended_v2} shows the performance of UniCMs in MMU tasks.
+We evaluate the text token generation speed on NoCaps~\cite{agrawal2019nocaps}, showing that UniCMs is on average 1.5× faster than Show-o~\cite{xie2024show} while maintaining competitive performance.
+Besides, we notice that UniCMs outperform Show-o on MMMU~\cite{yue2024mmmu} and ScienceQA-IMG~\cite{lu2022learn}.
+The slight performance drop on NoCaps and Flickr30K captioning implies a trade-off between the performance and acceleration effect on these tasks.
+Performing distillation with more advanced MMU trajectories can be a possible remedy to this problem.